top of page

 Materials required:

-• An apple corer or pipe that is about 0.5 to 1.5" interior diameter
+• An apple corer or short piece of pipe that is about 0.5 to 1.5" interior diameter (Shovel, trowel, or soil knife is acceptable but less time efficient)

 • One resealable plastic bag per sample to be analyzed